gajetano/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The outcome of this step is to create the main data table by merging both test and train tables

 ### Step 4: Extract only measurements on the mean and standard deviation
-First the grepl function is used to search values and return logical vector (TRUE/FALSE) of matched elements.
+First the grepl function is used to search column names and return logical vector (TRUE/FALSE) of matched elements.
-Then the subset has been created to get the required dataset.
+Then the subset of table columns has been created to get the required dataset.

 ### Step 5: Create tidy data set
 The tidy data set contains the average of all variables for each activity and subject.
 This step involves: